TheRealAnonymous008/quartz/content/details/creativity/game design/puzzles/Partitioning Puzzles.md

 * *Constraints*: All galaxies must have $180\degree$ rotational symmetry.
 * *Constraint*: All galaxies contain exactly one dot at its center.
 The dot, therefore acts as the center of the symmetry

+### Heki
+* *Goal*: Divide the grid into regions  of exactly six sells
+* *Constraint*: Each region contains exactly two numbers.
+* *Constraint*: Numbers indicate how many cells of the same region are orthogonally adjacent to the cell with the number.

 ### Kapetto
 * *Goal*: Divide the grid into rectangular blocks.
 * *Constraint*: Each block contains exactly one number.